 If your dog has been diagnosed with pancreatitis, the first thing that is recommended is to give the pancreas time to rest and recover.

-To do this, it’s typically recommended that food – and sometimes water – is withheld for between 24 and 48 hours.
+To do this, it’s typically recommended that food is withheld for between 24 and 48 hours.
 During this time it may be necessary for fluids to be given intravenously (IV) to prevent dehydration.
 Your vet will guide you as to whether or not you need to withhold fluids and if IV fluids are required, and on how long food should be withheld for.

 Dietary treatment of pancreatitis

-Aside from treating pancreatitis with medication, it is well established that altering a dog’s diet can help them recover from the inflammatory disease.
+Aside from treating pancreatitis with medication, it is well established that altering a dog’s diet can help them recover.
 In particular, home-cooked diets are the preferred choice because they offer flexibility and complete control over the ingredient list.